2009–10 figure skating season: Season notes

 It was the final season in which the compulsory dance and the original dance were contested in ice dance.
 Following this season, the International Skating Union instituted the short dance.

 Isabelle Delobel competed at the Olympics with partner Olivier Schoenfelder just four-and-a-half months after giving birth.
 On 28 June 2010, the International Skating Union announced that Evgeni Plushenko had lost his eligibility due to participating in March and April shows without his federation's permission.

 Age eligibility

 Skaters competing on the junior level were required to be at least 13 but not 19 – or 21 for male pair skaters and ice dancers – before 1 July 2009.
 Those who had turned 14 were eligible for the senior Grand Prix series and senior B internationals.
 Those who turned 15 before 1 July 2009 were also eligible for the senior World, European, and Four Continents Championships.

-Music

 Partnership changes

 Partnership splits and/or formation of new teams included: